sirgo1/sirgo1/README.md

 ## 🖼️ About Me

-- Godwin is a versatile and experienced Data Scientist Analyst with a strong foundation in Mathematics and Statistics.
+- Godwin is a versatile and experienced Data Scientist and a Business Analyst with a strong foundation in Mathematics and Statistics.
 - He has a demonstrable background in growing business revenue through proficient interpretation of market and financial data, and delivering data - driven solutions to business owners and executives.
 - Accustomed to high-performance work environments and has a history of taking the initiative in designing new methods for growth and efficiency through streamlined reporting and statistical analysis.
 - A proven team player with a passion for collaboration and integrated ways of working to achieve business goals.